GSaiDheeraj/All-End-to-End-Projects/README.md

 Data: I have uploaded data in the repo
 ### End to End T20 Cricket score prediction:

-You can see the somplte documentation here:
+You can see the complete documentation here:  (I'll upload blog soon)
 Data: Some of the data I have uploaded in the repo, I used Image data set for pneumonia and malaria.
 Malaria dataset: https://www.kaggle.com/iarunava/cell-images-for-detecting-malaria
 Pneummonia dataset: https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia